vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/payments-integration-ppp-applied-to-pos.md

    2. The Gateway uses the Create Payment request to the connector for the updated payment status.
    3. While the POS does not finish the payment and responds, the Payment Connector keeps responding that the payment status is `undefined`.
    4. The Gateway responds to the **Wait for confirmation** app with the `undefined` status.
-   5. The **Wait for confirmation** app enters in a loop, repeating from step 9.a, calling the Gateway again for the updated status until the POS finishes the payment and the status change or there is a timeout.
+   5. The **Wait for confirmation** app enters in a loop, repeating from step 9.1., calling the Gateway again for the updated status until the POS finishes the payment and the status change or there is a timeout.
 The time for the timeout is defined in the `secondsWaiting` parameter from the payload.
 If there is a timeout, the payment is canceled and the buyer has to finish the order again.
 More information can be found in the **Wait for confirmation** subsection in this article.
-10. After step 8.c, many of the steps occurred in the background.
+10. After step 8.3., many of the steps occurred in the background.
 But from that point, the buyer is allowed to insert the card and interact with the POS to perform the payment.
-11. The POS responds to the payment processor from the request in step 8.c.
+11. The POS responds to the payment processor from the request in step 8.3.
 12. The payment processor processes the transaction and uses a webhook to call the connector.
-13. The payment connector makes a [callback](https://help.vtex.com/tutorial/payment-provider-protocol--RdsT2spdq80MMwwOeEq0m#payment-authorization) to the Gateway, so the Gateway can receive the new payment status (`approved` or `denied`).
-The payload of the response of the callback must have the fields `cardBrand`, `firstDigits` and `lastDigits` containing information about the card used in the payment.
-More information can be found in the **Interaction with the POS** subsection in this article.
+13. The payment provider makes a mandatory [callback](https://help.vtex.com/tutorial/payment-provider-protocol--RdsT2spdq80MMwwOeEq0m#payment-authorization) request to the Gateway (without which it is not possible to approve or deny the POS transaction), sending the following information to VTEX:
+    - payload containing card information (`cardBrand`, `firstDigits` and `lastDigits` fields)
+    - payment status (`approved` or `denied`)
 14. The **Wait for confirmation** app requests the Gateway once more for the updated payment status.
 15. The **Wait for confirmation** app receives the updated payment status.
 16. The **Wait for confirmation** app responds to the VTEX Sales App that it can proceed, so the app is closed.